hudson-and-thames/arbitragelab/docs/source/time_series_approach/h_strategy.rst

 |

-In this paper, the author proposes a new nonparametric approach to pairs trading based on the idea of Renko and Kagi charts.
+In this paper, the author proposes a new non-parametric approach to pairs trading based on the idea of Renko and Kagi charts.
 This approach exploits statistical information about the variability of the tradable process.
 The approach does not aim to find a long-run mean of the process and trade towards it like other methods of pairs trading.
-Instead, it manages the problem of how far the process should move in one direction before trading in the opposite direction becomes potentially profitable by measure the variability of the process.
+Instead, it manages the problem of how far the process should move in one direction before trading in the *opposite* direction potentially becomes profitable, which is done by measuring the variability of the process.

 H-construction